Watco: History

 In June 2025, Duration Capital Partners invested over $600 million in Watco for its use in long-term strategic investments that include obtaining ownership of Industrial Rail Services, an operator at Dow Chemical facilities in the U.S. and Canada.

 In October 2025, Watco began operations of the Great Lakes Central Railroad.
 The GLC team serves customers across many industries like agriculture, plastics, and oil and gas.
-The rail line stretches from Ann Arbor, Michigan, to northern Michigan including Cadillac, Thompsonville, Traverse City, and Petoskey.
+The rail line stretches from Ann Arbor, Michigan, to northern Michigan including Cadillac, Traverse City, and Petoskey.